 - 91. In fact, these bags contain very little Kona coffee, if any.
 As an indicator of how little Kona coffee is actually in the package, note that authentic Kona has an average of no more than forty times (40x) as much manganese as nickel.
 In contrast, World Market samples range as high as one hundred forty times (140x) as much manganese as nickel.
 This evidence, and similar evidence from many other ratios, leads to the conclusion that there is very little Kona in this bag. - 92.
 Even a consumer understanding the coffee in the package shown in WM-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
 Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.

-88. BOYER'S. Boyer's falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the front of the packaging.
+93. BOYER'S. Boyer's falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the front of the packaging.
 For example, Boyer's sells at least two different "Kona" coffee products.
 One is labeled "Café Kona" and the other is labeled "Kona Blend."
 The Boyer's packaging is intended to mislead the consumer into believing the that the product contains a significant amount of Kona coffee beans, when the product actually contains little to no Kona coffee.
 The deceptive product names are intended to trade off the reputation and goodwill of the Kona name.
 They deliberately mislead the consumer into believing that Boyer's coffee products contain significant amounts of premium Kona coffee beans in order to justify the high price Boyer's charges for what is actually ordinary commodity coffee.
 By using the term "Kona" to describe its products, Boyer's is falsely designating the geographic origin of the product, creating confusion around the geographic origin, and damaging the geographic designation itself.
 Boyer's use of the term "Kona" in the context of extolling the virtues of Colorado roasting undermines the meaning of the term, damaging its value to the farmers of authentic Kona in the Kona District.

-89. Below are representative images of Boyer's deceptive "Kona" coffee products.
+94. Below are representative images of Boyer's deceptive "Kona" coffee products.